Khaleda Zia: First term

-A neutral caretaker government in Bangladesh oversaw elections on 27 February 1991 following eight years of Ershad presidency.
-BNP won 140 seats - 11 short of simple majority.
+A neutral caretaker government in Bangladesh oversaw elections on 27 February 1991, following eight years of Ershad's presidency.
+BNP won 140 seats – 11 short of a simple majority.
 Zia was sworn in as the country's first female prime minister on 20 March 1991 with the support of a majority of the deputies in parliament.
-With a unanimous vote, the parliament passed the 12th amendment to the constitution in August 1991.
-The acting president Shahabuddin Ahmed granted Zia nearly all of the powers that were vested in the president at the time, effectively returning Bangladesh to a parliamentary system in September.
+The acting president, Shahabuddin Ahmed, granted Zia nearly all the powers that were vested in the president at the time, effectively returning Bangladesh to a parliamentary system.
+With a unanimous vote, the parliament passed the 12th amendment to the constitution in August 1991, formally ending 16 years of presidential rule.

-Education reforms
+Educational reforms

-When Begum Khaleda Zia took charge in 1991, Bangladeshi children's average schooling years was around two years and for every three boys there was one girl studying in the same classroom.
-Begum Khaleda Zia promoted education and vocational training very aggressively.
+When Begum Khaleda Zia took charge in 1991, Bangladeshi children received about two years of education on average, and for every three boys, there was one girl studying in the same classroom.
+Begum Khaleda Zia promoted education and vocational training very radically.
 Her government made primary education free and mandatory for all.
-And for girls, the education was made free till 10th grade.
+Education was made free for girls until 10th grade.

-To fund the implementation of new reforms and policies, in 1994 the allocation of budget in education sector was increased by 60% and received the highest allocation among other sectors.
+To fund implementation of new reforms and policies, in 1994, the education budget was increased by 60%, the highest allocation among the formal budget sectors.

-In 1990, only 31.73% students passed in the SSC examination and the rate was 30.11% for female.
-In 1995, thanks to her policies, 73.2% students passed the SSC examination and among the female students, 71.58% passed.
+In 1990, only 31.73% of students passed the SSC examination, and the rate was 30.11% for females.
+In 1995, thanks to her policies, 73.2% of students passed the SSC examination, and among the female students, 71.58% passed.

 Economic reforms

-Some of the major economic reforms marked the first Khaleda Zia government that included the introduction of Value Added Tax (VAT), formulation of Bank Company Act in 1991 and Financial Institutions Act in 1993, and the establishment of privatization board in 1993.
+Some of the major economic reforms marked the first government of Khaleda Zia, which included the introduction of value-added tax (VAT), the formulation of the Bank Company Act in 1991 and the Financial Institutions Act in 1993, and the establishment of the privatization board in 1993.
 Besides, Bangladesh signed the General Agreement on Tariffs and Trade in 1993.

 A new export processing zone was established near Dhaka in 1993 to attract foreign investors.

 Administrative reforms

 The first Khaleda Zia government, to address popular demand, passed a law to allow the mayors of city corporations to be elected directly by the voters.
-Before that the elected ward councilors of each ward of the city corporation used to elect the mayor of the city.
+Before that, the elected ward councillors of each ward of the city corporation used to elect the mayor of the city.

-Zia's administration abolished the Upazila system in November 1991.
-It formed the Local Government Structure Review Commission, which recommended a two-tier system of local government, district and union councils.
-Also the Thana Development and Coordination Committee was formed to coordinate development activities at the thana level.
+Zia's administration abolished the upazila system in November 1991.
+It formed the Local Government Structure Review Commission, which recommended a two-tier system of local government: district and union councils.
+Also, the Thana Development and Coordination Committee was formed to coordinate development activities at the thana level.